NileshGule/Mac-dev-playbook/README.md

     In the preferences for iTerm2 select the startup command as /bin/zsh --login
     ```

-  - The CheetSheet & Spacktacle applications require access to Accesibility settings.
+  - The CheetSheet & Specktacle applications require access to Accesibility settings.
 These need to be manually configured for time being.

 ## Author

 [Nilesh Gule](http://nileshgule.blogspot.com/), 2017 (originally inspired by following authors